davido912/data-proc/README.md

 total events by date per organisation, total events by date per user type can be explored.

-## Remarks
+## Just for funsies
-It is important to note that some practices taken in this project may not be fit for production use.

-## Fun fact
-For closure of this project, using Architecture B with RabbitMQ, I packed in an inner queue to parse the directory that stores events using [watchdog](https://pypi.org/project/watchdog/).
+Using Architecture B with RabbitMQ, I packed in an inner queue to parse the directory that stores events using [watchdog](https://pypi.org/project/watchdog/).
 You can give it a shot and dump a JSON file similar in structure to events_sample.json and named as `custom_sample.json`  inside of `images/base_python_image/raw_data/events` (make sure it ends with .json).
 The file is then mounted into the cli container.
 Select `(2)` for loading the custom file and watch it live in action. ;)